Jeangowhy/opendocs/C++_Primer_5th.rst

 Adding Two strings

-   Adding two strings yields a new string that is the concatenation of the lefthand followed by the right-hand operand.
+   Adding two strings yields a new string that is the concatenation of the left-hand followed by the right-hand operand.
 That is, when we use the plus operator (+) on strings, the result is a new string whose charactersare a copy of those in the left-hand operand followed by those from the right-hand operand.
 The compound